userfrosting/learn/01.basics/02.requirements/03.essential-tools-for-php/docs.md

 >>> Even though we'll be using these tools to get our application ready for deployment, you don't actually need to install Node.js on your live server.
 You can install it locally, perform your installation and build tasks, and then push the built application to the live server afterwards.

-### Installing Node.js (Windows)
+### Installing Node.js (MacOS and Windows)

-Node.js has an installer that you can use for Windows - [Node.js Download](https://nodejs.org/en/download/current/).
+Node.js has an installer that you can use for MacOS and Windows - [Node.js Download](https://nodejs.org/en/download/current/).

 ## npm

 npm stands for **N**ode **P**ackage **M**anager.  npm is to Node.js as Composer is to PHP - it is used to grab the various Node packages that are required by UserFrosting's installation and build tools.
 When you installed Node, it should have automatically installed npm as well.
-However, we still recommend updating npm:
+However, we still recommend updating npm (if unable to update, any version later than 3.x will suffice):

 ```bash
 $ npm install npm@latest -g